-I haven’t shared on this blog in over two weeks, and it has tormented me every single day.
+I haven’t shared on this blog in over two weeks, a fact which has tormented me every single day.
 It almost feels as if I have been gone for over a month, since the voice in the back of my mind continually reminds me that I am not getting anything done.
-This isn’t necessarily true, as I have packed, moved, and completed finals over the past 14 days, but knowing this doesn’t make me feel any better.
-I still don't feel as if I have achieved growth.

 Sometimes You Have to Check Yourself